 City Cruises & Royal Greenwich Observatory Combo:

-Join City Cruises and cast off from any of their five piers located along the banks of the River Thames.
-Hop-on and off at your leisure for 24 hours between piers at Westminster, the London Eye, Bankside, Tower Bridge and Greenwich.
+Join City Cruises and cast off from any of their four piers located along the banks of the River Thames.
+Hop-on and off at your leisure for 24 hours between piers at Westminster, the London Eye, Tower Bridge and Greenwich.
 Enjoy either live or pre-recorded onboard audio commentary about London and its incredible 2000 year history.
 This combination ticket also includes entry to Royal Greenwich Observatory.

 The famed Royal Observatory is only a few minutes walk away from Greenwich Pier.
 Whereas most museums take you on a journey through time this renowned attraction serves as a journey into time itself.
 You're invited to stand on the Prime Meridian of the world, discover a history of timekeeping in the observatory museum, and stare through the viewfinder of the UK's largest telescope.
 Visitors can also wander around Flamsteed House, the former residence of the Astronomers Royal.

 - All Year Round, Daily | Except December 24-26.